MrKai77/DynamicNotchKit/README.md

 Where `ContentView` is a View.

 Notice the `show(for: 2)`.
-This will make it show for 2 seconds on the primary display, then hide it again.
+This will cause the popover to be displayed on the primary screen for two seconds before hiding itself automatically.
 The available methods to set the DynamicNotch's visibility are:
 - `show(on screen: NSScreen = NSScreen.screens[0], for time: Double = 0)`
 - `hide()`